The Imposter Syndrome & Being Better Than Perfect

 Is it: I expect myself to try my best?

 Or is it: Often, I feel as though I am one failure away from being exposed?

-Being able to change these thought patterns is critical to building healthy perfectionism.
+Being able to change these thought patterns towards strivings is critical to building healthy perfectionism.

 And where does the imposter syndrome fit into all of this?
 It is a type of ego trap related to perfectionistic concerns.
-When you believe important others have a higher appraisal of your knowledge and abilities than you do, it can create a continuous, punitive insecurity and obsessive activity to stave off the inevitable day when ‘they’ll find out’ and you lose valuable public status.
+When you believe important others have a higher appraisal of your knowledge and abilities than you do, it can create a continuous, punitive insecurity and obsessive activity to stave off the inevitable day when ‘they’ll find out you’re a phoney’ and you lose valuable public status.

 And being better than perfect means not being driven by fear of social judgment!
 It’s not about improving self but improving knowledge and skills.
 In a nutshell, it’s about growth.
 And the way to do this is to change our thinking and therefore our emotions around action: our motivations.

-An important strategy to reduce the imposter syndrome is to identify perfectionistic concerns in your thinking and change them to perfectionistic strivings, thereby shifting the underlying motivation.
+An important strategy to reduce the imposter syndrome is to identify perfectionistic concerns in your thinking and change them to perfectionistic strivings, and this can shift the underlying emotions.
 Here’s some examples of changing the motivation to one of striving:

 Instead of saying: I worry that people will find out I am not as good as I pretend to be …